Gravity 5.5 gives superpowers to Helm: package Kubernetes apps as self-contained tarballs

 How to start using Gravity?

 Gravity is open sourced and available under an Apache 2.0 license on Github.
 We have prepared a Quickstart Guide that runs through most of what we have described above.
 You can also review the full documentation online and reach out to us through the Gravity community forum with any questions.
-If you are interested in the Enterprise version, feel free to schedule a demo on our website.

 - Kubernetes Release Cycle